SutharAtul/Internship-Assignment-BeyondChats-/README.md

 ## Deploy on Vercel

 Link - https://internshipassignmentbeyondchats.vercel.app/
-click on above link to see the live application.
+click on link to see the live application.